Shawn Phillip

 Key Points:

-• Alternate between treadmill sprints, uphill runs, rowing, and elliptical intervals.
+• Alternate between treadmill sprints, uphill runs, rowing, elliptical intervals, body weight exercises, and jumping rope.

 • Incorporate outdoor options like hill sprints or beach running for variety.